runhum/setup.sh/README.md

 # setup.sh
-A setup script that uses Homebrew with a Brewfile to install apps I use.
+A setup script that installs apps and tools with a Brewfile and MAS.

 # Install